 The super heavy division at the 2022 Brazilian Nationals will include three competitors in Gabrieli Pessanha, Carina Santi, and Claire-France Thevenon.
 Gabrieli is currently the #1 ranked black belt adult female.
 She won double gold at the 2022 Europeans in Rome as well as the 2022 Pans in Florida.
-Should she win a third double gold at Brazilian Nationals, Gabrieli will be well on her way to a double grand slam in 2022.
+Should she win a third double gold at Brazilian Nationals, Gabrieli will secure the double grand slam for the 2021/2022 season.
 Carina Santi of G13 BJJ is a Brazilian National and European champion.
 She’ll look to add another gold to her collection at Brazilian Nationals and put a stop to Gabrieli Pessanha’s dominance.

 2021 Champion - Gabrieli Pessanha

 Gabrieli Pessanha won the 2021 Brazilian National open class and will definitely be a front runner to win the division again in 2022.
 Potential competitors in the division who could challenge Gabrieli include Carina Santi, Fernanda Mazelli, Sabatha Lais, Elisabeth Clay, and Andressa Cintra.